elicontreras91/portfolio/README.md

-# Researcher & data scientist
+# Researcher & data analyst

 ### Main digital products I've worked in:
 #### Alert against racism (2024).
 Digital platform where citizens can report cases of racism and request legal and psychological assistance.
 I participated as a project manager at the final stage of the development.